camden/node-git-clone-or-pull/README.md

 `implementation` (`String`) - the implementation to use; defaults to `nodegit` in most cases (see "Implementations" below)

 `branch` (`String`) - the branch to use; defaults to `master` (even if the default upstream branch is something else)

+`depth` (`Number`) - Create a shallow clone with a history truncated to the specified number of commits.
+See [man git-clone](https://git-scm.com/docs/git-clone#git-clone---depthltdepthgt).

 ## Implementations